Still looking for the best WordPress invoice plugin so you can start sending your customers invoices (or quotes) straight from WordPress dashboard?

 - Offline payments (Check or cash)

-The WP-Invoice plugin has the same active install count as the Sliced Invoices plugin at around 5,000 which makes it one of the more popular invoicing plugins for WordPress.
+The WP-Invoice plugin has over 3,000 active installs which makes it one of the more popular WordPress invoicing plugins on the repository.

 Unfortunately, its rating isn’t as high though; on over 50 reviews the plugin only has an average rating of 3.3 out of 5 stars.
 The good news is that a lot of the reviews with low ratings seem to be from over 3-5 years ago so it might still be worth giving it another chance.